SC Films is an International Sales, Distribution, Finance and Production Company founded by Simon Crowe and Matthew Joynes.

 Simon Crowe is currently Chairman of Film Export UK.

 Matthew was called to the Bar in 1993 and completed his legal training at 1 Crown Office Row, before working in the banking and entertainment sector.
 Matthew has extensive legal experience of corporate finance transactions and entertainment law.

 Matthew is currently based in LA and is involved extensively in new tech businesses and film production.
 Recent successes include: Apple gaming tool ‘Gamevice’, tablet ‘Wikipad’ and the recently launched ‘Gaming Hall of Fame’ for gamers and VR.

-Matthew recently produced two films: ‘Stolen’ starring Nic Cage, and ‘Bullet’ starring Danny Trejo.
+Matthew has also produced two films: ‘Stolen’ starring Nic Cage, and ‘Bullet’ starring Danny Trejo.

 Director of International Sales & Marketing

 Fumie is a graduate of Rikkyo University (Tokyo, Japan) in International Law.